antonov/busuu/README.md

 ```

 - Once up and running check the Swagger API Docs: http://localhost:3000/api-docs
-- Endpoints for creation and listing is the same but supports GET and Post methods: http://localhost:3000/exercise
+- Endpoints for creation and listing are the same but supports GET and Post methods: http://localhost:3000/exercise

 ```bash
 # frontend